srinivassaitangudu/helpers1/docs/coding/all.submit_code_for_review.how_to_guide.md

 ### Report bugs correctly

-- Whenever you face any errors put as much information about the issue as possible, e.g.,:
+- Whenever you face any errors, put as much information about the problem as possible, e.g.,:
   - What you are trying to achieve
   - Command line you ran, e.g.,